Azure/azure-powershell/src/Network/Network/help/Get-AzFirewallPolicyRuleCollectionGroupDraft.md

 Get-AzFirewallPolicyRuleCollectionGroupDraft -AzureFirewallPolicyRuleCollectionGroupName rg1 -FirewallPolicyObject $fp
 ```

-This example get the rule collection group draft associated with rule collection group rg1 in the firewall policy $fp
+This example get the rule collection group draft associated with rule collection group rg1 in the firewall policy $fp.

 ### Example 2